Encyclopedia … combined with a great Buyer's Guide!

 Bat Ear Controllers with Bent Fibers

 A popular type of fiber polarization controller exploits the birefringence which is induced by bending (coiling) a fiber.
 The total retardation (amount of birefringence) is proportional to the length of fiber and inversely proportional to its bending radius.
 It also depends on the fiber type.
-Some simple holders allow to arrange for some number of fiber turns with a given bending diameter, so that effectively a <$\lambda / 2$> or <$\lambda / 4$> retardation is achieved, for example.
+Some simple holders allow to arrange for some number of fiber turns with a given bending diameter, so that approximately a <$\lambda / 2$> or <$\lambda / 4$> retardation is achieved, for example.

 fiber polarization controller